gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

 The Pico will create a wifi network and will serve a webpage that allows you to control the car.

+The wifi range is unreliable (sometimes measured as 10 feet sometimes as 100 feet).

 # Troubleshooting
+## If you would like help troubleshooting your car or if you have any questions, please email gobabygocarswithjoysticks@gmail.com
 # The car doesn't drive in the direction the joystick is pointing in
 #### follow these steps to reprogram the car if it drives in the wrong direction:
 ### 0. Connect the programmer website and calibrate the joystick